yfnaji/gerk/README.md

 c = [0, "1/3", "2/3", 1]
 ```

-We now have sufficient information to utilise the `Gerk` class.
+We now have sufficient information to create `Gerk` object.
 However, we know the solution to the initial value problem is $y=e^x$.
-So in this case we can utilise the `real_values` parameter by setting it to the lambda function:
+So in this case, we can utilise the `real_values` parameter by setting it to the lambda function:

 ```
 lambda x,y: math.exp(x)